Learn More About Child Support

 Our child support lawyers provide answers to your frequently asked questions

-The Middlesex County divorce firm of Brause, Brause & Ventrice, L.L.C. has a great deal of experience assisting clients with child support matters.
-In an effort to inform and educate our clients, we present answers to the child support questions we receive most often.
+The Middlesex County divorce firm of Brause, Brause & Ventrice, L.L.C., are experienced attorneys in assisting clients with child support matters.
+We take the time to explain child support and how it is arrived at in our courts and what alternative that best meet your needs.
 For answers tailored to the unique circumstances of your case, call a Middlesex County child support attorney at our firm for a free personal consultation.